otomight/z01_forum/conception/MakeForum.md

 ### Project main goals

+In this project we have to create a Forum web-application.

 #### Communication between users

 In order for users to communicate between each other, they'll have to be able to create Posts and Comments which'll only be allowed to registered users.